 London GAA has been fortunate to have been represented with distinction at Provincial Council in Britain level by many great former officers of the London County Board.

 London has a proud history on the field of play.
 London is one of only 11 counties to have won an All-Ireland Senior Hurling Championship having been crowned champions in 1901.
+London played in three hurling and five football All Ireland finals in the early 1900s when the All-Ireland and All-Britain champions were paired in the final.
 In Junior football London is the third most successful county that participates with six titles - the first coming in 1938 - and the last in 1986.

-For a full history of London GAA - Purchase Gaelic Hearts A History of London GAA 1896 - 1996 by contacting email@example.com
+For a full history of London GAA see "Gaelic Hearts A History of London GAA 1896 - 1996" by calling into the offices in McGovern Park, Ruislip or by contacting email@example.com

 ordu escort çanakkale escort erzincan escort van escort zonguldak escort kütahya escort osmaniye escort çorum escort giresun escort yozgat escort edirne escort uşak escort niğde escort amasya escort bolu escort kırıkkale escort karaman escort kırşehir escort sinop escort ısparta escort rize escort balıkesir escort maraş escort trabzon escort erzurum escort batman escort elazığ escort tokat escort sivas escort